Physics

 4.5 Quantum physics

-All learners must meet the AS standard before proceeding to the remaining two modules that complete the full Advanced Level qualification in the Upper Sixth.
+All learners must complete the AS before proceeding to the remaining two modules that complete the full Advanced Level qualification in the Upper Sixth.

 Module 5 – Newtonian world and astrophysics